Josh-Archer/meeper/README.md

 - 🎛️ Supports running transcriptions simultaneously from multiple tabs.

-- 🔀 Choose between streaming or chunk-based transcription modes.
+- 🔀 Choose between streaming or chunk-based transcription modes; streaming uses a WebSocket for continuous audio while chunk mode updates about once a second.

 - 🌎 Multilingual support for diverse language requirements.